-Although our results provide strong evidence for the existence of 2 distinct and opposing pain adaptation processes, the biological basis of these processes remains to be explored in future studies.
+Although our results provide strong evidence for the existence of two distinct and opposing pain-adaptation processes, the biological basis of these processes remains to be explored in future studies.
 The site-nonspecific sensitization effect most likely reflected central mechanisms, especially given its independence on the distance between successive stimulation sites.
 The site-specific habituation effect, on the other hand, could reflect peripheral and/or central processes.
-It is interesting to note that the characteristics of our observed site-specific habituation effect show a striking resemblance to the response dynamics of monkeys' nociceptive afferent fibers during repeated heat stimulation.28,38,41,58 The heat-evoked response of these nociceptive fibers rapidly decreases during the first $\sim$ 5 stimuli, with the strongest decrease from the first to the second stimulus.
-This suppressive effect of previous stimuli on nociceptive fibers' responsivity increases with the intensity of the preceding heat stimulus and takes more than 4 minutes to recover.
+It is interesting to note that the characteristics of our observed site-specific habituation effect show a striking resemblance to the response dynamics of monkeys' nociceptive afferent fibers during repeated heat stimulation ^{28, 37, 40, 57}.
+The heat-evoked response of these nociceptive fibers rapidly decreases during the first ~5 stimuli, with the strongest decrease from the 1st to the 2nd stimulus.
+This suppressive effect of previous stimuli on nociceptive fibers' responsivity increases with the intensity of the preceding heat stimulus, and takes more than 4 minutes to recover ^{e.g.,28}.
 These similarities between activity of peripheral nociceptive fibers and our site-specific habituation effect support the idea that site-specific habituation is, at least partly, peripheral in origin.
-However, our data do not provide conclusive evidence about this matter, and site-specific adaptation effects may also arise in the central nervous system.
+However, our data does not provide conclusive evidence about this matter, and site-specific adaptation effects may also arise in the central nervous system.
 Site-specific habituation could, for example, originate from the suppression of pain-related activity in somatotopically organized spinal or cortical areas of the ascending pain pathway.
-Alternatively, if information about the stimulation sites is represented in the brain, site-specific habituation may be mediated by a descending pain-modulatory system that is somatotopically directed, perhaps similar to that underlying local placebo analgesia.
+Alternatively, if information about the stimulation sites is represented in the brain, site-specific habituation may be mediated by a descending pain-modulatory system that is somatotopically directed, perhaps similar to that underlying local placebo analgesia^{4, 36}.

 Neuroimaging studies could shine more light on the brain mechanisms underlying pain habituation and sensitization.
-A few studies have investigated the brain activation associated with pain adaptation during repeated stimulation, as well as the role of the opioid system, but these studies did not dissociate site-specific and site-nonspecific effects.
-Pain adaptation processes that are mediated at a peripheral level are expected to nonspecifically affect activation within all regions of the pain-processing network (similar to stimulus-intensity effects), whereas centrally mediated effects are likely associated with more specific activation, either within or outside the pain-processing network.
+A few studies have investigated the brain activation associated with pain adaptation during repeated stimulation ^{2, 5, 14, 35}, as well as the role of the opioid system ^{14, 26, 46}, but these studies did not dissociate site-specific and site-nonspecific effects.
+Pain-adaptation processes that are mediated at a peripheral level are expected to nonspecifically affect activation within all regions of the pain-processing network (similar to stimulus-intensity effects), whereas centrally mediated effects are likely associated with more specific activation, either within or outside the pain-processing network.

-It remains to be explored whether the distinct effects of site-specific and site-nonspecific repetition generalize to other types of pain-for example, mechanical and electrical-and to other repetition rates.
-One caveat the present experiment is that site-specific to stimulations were separated by longer intervals than site-nonspecific stimulations, which may have influenced the results.
+It remains to be explored whether the distinct effects of site-specific and -nonspecific repetition generalize to other types of pain-e.g., mechanical and electrical-and to other repetition rates.
+One caveat to the present experiment is that site-specific stimulations were separated by longer intervals than site-nonspecific stimulations, which may have influenced the results.
 However, we have preliminary data suggesting that site-specific habituation and site-nonspecific sensitization also occur during a stimulation protocol in which the same site is stimulated several times in a row before moving to the next site, which implies that our results were not due to the specific timings used in this experiment.
-Finally, we examined pain modulation effects during a relatively limited number of trials; hence, we did not address adaptation effects that may occur during longer sequences of repeated stimulation.
-A recent study showed that experienced pain during longer series of repeated heat stimuli applied to the same skin site follows a biphasic time course, with initial habituation followed by sensitization.
-Whether or not these 2 effects arise from the same underlying processes, and whether they can be predicted by our dynamic model, are interesting questions for future research.
+Finally, we examined pain-modulation effects during a relatively limited number of trials; hence did not address adaptation effects that may occur during longer sequences of repeated stimulation.
+A recent study showed that experienced pain during longer series of repeated heat stimuli applied to the same skin site follows a bi-phasic time course, with initial habituation followed by sensitization25.
+Whether or not these two effects arise from the same underlying processes, and whether they can be predicted by our dynamic model, are interesting questions for future research.